 |

-whether rejected, afraid to commit, or just misunderstood,
+But whether rejected, afraid to commit, or just

-hope in the power of love.
-Sharply rendered, the
+not without some hope in the power of love.

 2008